Topics in String Theory and Quantum Gravity: General Introduction

-In Chapter two we come to study the constraints imposed by the requirement of having consistent gauge and gravitational interactions between chiral fermions.
-This brings us to the analysis of Anomalies, both local and global.
-We present the general conceptual features of the computation of local anomalies in diverse dimensions; we present some efficient computational techniques, and apply them to few interesting examples, in particular the Green-Schwarz anomaly cancelation mechanism \cite{Green-Schwarz} which opened the way to the formulation of the Heterotic String \cite{Pricenton-quartet}.
-We also present briefly the analysis of global anomalies, and in particular Witten's $SU(2)$ anomaly \cite{WittenSU(2),Witten-anom}.
-In this chapter we want to exhibit how difficult it is to have anomaly-free chiral theories with gravitational and gauge interactions.
-In the Green-Schwarz mechanism for example we are left only with the possible gauge groups $SO(32)$, $E_{8}\times E_{8}$ and $E_{8}\times U(1)^{248}$.
-Thus, the spectrum of low energy excitations (massless states) is severely restricted by the requirement of absence of anomalies.
-Global anomalies (anomalies with respect to diffeomorphisms or gauge transformations not in the identity component) play a central r\^{o}le in determining the spectrum of possible Superstring Theories.
-We will analyze in detail in chapter four how the absence of global world-sheet diffeomorphism anomalies (modular invariance), a purely two-dimensional condition, restricts the space-time spectrum in String Theory.
+In section~\ref{sec:anomalies} we come to the study of the constraints imposed by having consistent gauge and gravitational interactions among chiral fermions.
+This brings us to the analysis of anomalies, both local and global.
+The general conceptual problem of computating local anomalies in various dimensions is presented, including some powerful mathematical techniques that we apply, among other examples, to the Green-Schwarz anomaly cancelation mechanism \cite{Green-Schwarz} that opened the way to the formulation of the heterotic string \cite{Pricenton-quartet}.
+We also briefly discuss the issue of global anomalies (anomalies with respect to transformations not continuously connected to the identity), and in particular Witten's $\mbox{SU}(2)$ anomaly \cite{WittenSU(2),Witten-anom}.
+The aim of this section is to exhibit the difficulties in having anomaly-free chiral theories containing gravitational and gauge interactions.
+In the case of the Green-Schwarz mechanism, for example, we are left with just~$\mbox{SO}(32)$,~$\mbox{E}_{8}\times \mbox{E}_{8}$, and~$\mbox{E}_{8}\times \mbox{U}(1)^{248}$ as possible gauge groups.
+This severely restricts the spectrum of low-energy excitations (i.e., massless states).
+Global anomalies, on the other hand, also play a central role in determining the spectrum of possible superstring theories.
+In section~\ref{sec:fermionic_strings} we analyze in detail how the absence of global world-sheet diffeomorphism anomalies (modular invariance), a purely two-dimensional condition, restricts the space-time spectrum in string theory.